 3. Have a constant value, as an electron’s charge is.

-Our networks also transfer data by communication channels.
-Each channel handles different data, just as different TV channels handle different shows.
-If the quantum network is the same, when light passes through a point in space, each photon is handled by one channel.
-A point then has a channel for each photon polarization, so there are many channels per point.
+Our networks transfer data by communication channels, where each channel handles different data just as different TV channels present different shows.
+If the quantum network is the same, when light passes through a point in space, one photon is handled by one channel, and another photon polarization is another channel, so there are many channels per point.
 And as our channels are mostly duplex (they work in both directions), we expect the same here.
-Finally, each channel has a finite bandwidth, which in this model is the quantum process defined earlier (3.3.1).
+Finally, every channel has a finite bandwidth, which in this model is the quantum process defined earlier (3.3.1).
+Based on this logic, each channel of a point of space can:

 1. Accept one photon with one polarization coming from one direction.